6 February 1934 - 7 April 2013

 As years went on, Alex's health declined.
 He battled on the best he could.
 He spent the last 18 months in hospitals

-months, he did not want his friends to ask too many questions.
+few months, he did not want his friends to ask too many questions.
 I understand why.
-Again it was Alex's way in life and
+Again it was Alex's way in

 - Jesse Tracton